Local or commuting students

 Travelling to campus

-What to expect
+What to expect when you start

-Whatever your background it's useful to know the basic information about what to expect when you start university.
+Whatever your background, it's useful to know the basic information about what to expect when you start university.
 This includes details about teaching methods, what study at university-level is like and how your approach can help you to succeed.

-You will be able to pick up this information as you go through your course, but having an idea at the start will help you focus on and enjoy other aspects of your university experience.
+You'll be able to pick up this information as you go through your course, but having an idea at the start will help you focus on and enjoy other aspects of your university experience.

 Tips and advice